How To Sew Basic Hand Stitches

 Please Share!

-• Running Stitch – the easiest and most versatile.
+• Running Stitch — simple, versatile, and perfect for beginners

-• Railroad Stitch – my favorite for neatly closing up seams.
+• Railroad Stitch — a neat hidden stitch for closing seams beautifully

 What You’ll Need

-• Needles (I also love John James Needles)
+• Needles (I especially love John James needles)

 • Scissors